RunestoneInteractive/pythonds/_sources/Advanced/rsa.rst

 there are 26 letters in the alphabet, this function is symmetric.
 The symmetry allows us to use the function to encrypt and decrypt the same message.
-If you pass the string ``"uryybjbeyg"`` to the ``encrypt`` function it returns ``"helloworld"``.
+If you pass the string ``"uryybjbeyg"`` to the ``encrypt`` function, it returns ``"helloworld"``.

 Rotations by amounts other than 13 are possible; however, they are not symmetric with respect to encrypting and decrypting.
-Asymmetry would require us to write a separate decrypt algorithm that subtracted the amount to rotate.
+Asymmetry would require us to write a separate decryption algorithm that subtracts the amount to rotate.
 In that case, we could generalize both the ``encrypt`` and ``decrypt`` functions to take the amount of rotation as a parameter.
-In cryptographic terms, the rotation parameter is called the “key” and would be the number of positions to rotate.
+In cryptographic terms, the rotation parameter is called the *key* and would be the number of positions to rotate.
 Given the message and the key, the encryption and decryption algorithms can do their jobs.
 Listing `[lst_dec_key] <#lst_dec_key>`__ shows the decryption algorithm